 Once the Assessment is done, all materials will be scored and a comprehensive report will be written.
-A feedback meeting will then be scheduled with you to help you understand the findings and recommendations, and if there is a diagnosis, you will be asked to book a time to meet or speak with Scott Gosse, supervising Psychologist, who will communicate the given diagnosis with you and provide you with an opportunity for you to share about the Assessment process.
+A feedback meeting will then be scheduled with you to help you understand the findings and recommendations, and you will be asked to book a time to meet or speak with Scott Gosse, supervising Psychologist, who will communicate the given diagnosis with you and provide you with an opportunity for you to share about the Assessment process.
 Please note: As the feedback meeting is often very helpful for school staff and for creating an appropriate IEP, we welcome the opportunity to host this meeting in your child’s school.
-However, our findings are never shared with school staff without your permission.
+However, our findings are never shared with school staff or anyone without your permission.
 From start to finish, our current timeline is approximately 4 weeks, assuming all questionnaires are promptly returned by teachers and parents.

 Copyright © 2023 Shawna MacKellar/Assess4success - All Rights Reserved.